Baseball’s Sexy Bad Boy has come to Barefoot Bay, and he’s here to score…

 Being sent down to the minors is Brian’s worst nightmare, but one look at Aubrey and he decides that the next four weeks might not be so bad if he can get the cute brunette to warm his personal bench.
 Aubrey’s not about to be anyone’s groupie, especially not to a spoiled athlete whose batting record is only surpassed by the number of women he’s reported to have bedded.

 But when Brian lays on the charm, Aubrey finds herself falling for the funny, kind, and intelligent man he hides from the press.
-When a well-intentioned gesture gets unexpected national publicity, Aubrey has to wonder if she’s up to playing in the big leagues, or if she’s just being played.
+When a well-intentioned gesture gets unexpected national publicity, Aubrey has to decide if she’s up to playing in the big leagues, or if she’s just being played.

 “Oh my God!
 You’re that guy that hit the home run!”
 The blonde leaned across the bar stool and placed her hand on his inner thigh.
 Normally, stuff like this didn’t bother him.
 He was Brian “Boom-Boom” Callahan and it was part of the package.
 He was nice to his fans.
 Nice to the reporters, who one day might not care what he had to say.
 And especially nice to the groupies, who he’d learned a long time ago to smile at and avoid, because nothing good ever came from a one-night stand with a woman who only wanted you because you were famous.